-CO1: To develop the ability to analyze and design the motion for articulated systems.

-CO2: To acquire the knowledge on advanced algebraic tools for the description of motion.

-CO3: Obtain knowledge and understand the basic concepts of industrial robotics, namely in terms of classification, kinematics, sensors, and typical applications robotics in the different society sectors.
+- CO1: To develop the ability to analyze and design the motion for articulated systems. - CO2: To acquire the knowledge on advanced algebraic tools for the description of motion. - CO3: Obtain knowledge and understand the basic concepts of industrial robotics, namely in terms of classification, kinematics, sensors, and typical applications - CO4: Program industrial (manipulator) robots. - CO5: Describe current status of robotics technology and new development.
+Understand the context and importance of robotics in the different society sectors.